RWS/dxa-modules/README.md

 We are using the following branching strategy:

- - master - Represents the latest stable version.
-This may be an pre-release version (tagged as "DXA x.y Sprint z").
+ - `master` - Represents the latest stable version.
+This may be a pre-release version (tagged as `DXA x.y Sprint z`).
 Updated each development Sprint (approx. bi-weekly).
- - develop - Represents the latest development version.
+ - `develop` - Represents the latest development version.
 Updated very frequently (typically nightly).
- - release/x.y - Represents the x.y Release.
+ - `release/x.y` - Represents the x.y Release.
 If hotfixes are applicable, they will be applied to the appropriate release branch, so that the release branch actually represent the initial release plus hotfixes.

-All releases (including pre-releases) are Tagged.
+All releases (including pre-releases and hotfix releases) are tagged.

-If you wish to submit a Pull Request, it should normally be submitted on the develop branch, so it can be incorporated in the upcoming release.
+If you wish to submit a Pull Request, it should normally be submitted on the `develop` branch, so it can be incorporated in the upcoming release.

 Fixes for really severe/urgent issues (which qualify as hotfixes) should be submitted as Pull Request on the appropriate release branch.

 Please always submit an Issue for the problem and indicate whether you think it qualifies as a hotfix; Pull Requests on release branches will only be accepted after agreement on the severity of the issue.
-Furthermore, Pull Requests on release branches are expected to be extensively tested.
+Furthermore, Pull Requests on release branches are expected to be extensively tested by the submitter.

-Of course, it's also possible to report an Issue without associated Pull Requests.
+Of course, it's also possible (and appreciated) to report an Issue without associated Pull Requests.

 License